Substance Abuse Educational Resources

 - What’s the Big Deal?

 - Five Things You Need to Know About Relapse

 Email Dr. Christian Thurstone

-Christian Thurstone, medical director of the STEP Program, frequently speaks to community groups, schools, policymakers, elected officials and an array of nonprofit organizations nationwide.
-To invite him to speak, please email him at email@example.com.
+Christian Thurstone, medical director of the Substance Abuse Treatment, Education and Prevention (STEP) Program, frequently speaks to community groups, schools, policymakers, elected officials and an array of nonprofit organizations nationwide.
+To invite him to speak, please email him at firstname.lastname@example.org.

 Advocate for Youth

 Teens have developing brains that are more susceptible to addiction and more vulnerable to the harmful effects of substances than adults, whose brains are fully mature.
 Many people are profiting from the exploitation of adolescents’ vulnerability to addiction.
 As a community, we can significantly reduce teen substance use by strictly limiting young people’s access to substances, encouraging and promoting negative views and attitudes about substance use and providing activities that encourage kids to channel their energy and interests into positive endeavors.

 Locally, the Denver Drug Strategy Commission and the Colorado chapter of Drug Endangered Children provide important information and resources.
 Nationally, groups such as Partnership for Drug Free America provide important advocacy to protect youth from the effects of addiction.

 STEP was started in 2014 with a generous donation from the Daniels Fund.
 The top-quality, individual, integrated care that STEP provides costs more than typical adolescent substance treatment.
 Such care would not be possible without generous, ongoing donations from our supporters.
 Contact the Denver Health Foundation for more information about how to donate to STEP.